MeTavi/TAT_doc/docs/Setup_Guide/data_requirement.md

 For each analysis period, the user must store these three data items in a new folder named after the analysis period, which corresponds to the GTFS release date as described in the [setup guide].
 The folder should be named using the GTFS release date format (`<YYYYMMDD>`), with subfolders for the HASTUS data items placed inside, as explained below.
 1. Itineraries
-   - Contents: Itineraries provide the ordered sequence of links that a bus must travel between stops for every route variant (shape_id in GTFS).
+   - Description: Itineraries provide the ordered sequence of links that a bus must travel between stops for every route variant (shape_id in GTFS).
 The itineraries' segments corresponds with the relevant trip's stop sequence as follows:
       - The first link in the fist segment corresponds to the first stop.
       - The last link in the first segment corresponds to the second stop.
       - The last link of the segment number (n-1) corresponds with the n<sup>th</sup> stop.